Magic Squares

 i = 9

-We try the remaining possible values for h and i and see what happens.
+So far, we have been able to delete 63 possibilities.
+We can now try some of the remaining possible values for h and i and see what happens.
 For example, if h = 4 and i = 7, then this forces g = 4, which violates the rule that all entries must be different.
 The following is a list of initial values of h and i that cause a contradiction, causing two of the entries to take on the same value:

 h = 4, i = 7: Causes g = 4.